-The project would be implemented in several communities throughout St. Vincent and the Grenadines.
-The sites were selected by the Government of St. Vincent and the Grenadines.
-The main objective for selecting these sites was based on investigation of the vulnerable communities this was a joint collaboration of ministries, namely; the Ministry of Transportation and Works, Ministry of Health and the Environment, Ministry of Education, Ministry of Housing Lands and Surveys Ministry of Finance and Economic Planning.
+The project would be implemented in several communities throughout St. Vincent and the Grenadines (SVG).
+The sites were selected by the Government of SVG.
+The main objective for selecting these sites was based on investigation of the vulnerable communities this was a joint collaboration of ministries, namely; the Ministry of Transportation and Works, Ministry of Health and the Environment, Ministry of Education, Ministry of Housing Lands and Surveys, Ministry of Finance and Economic Planning.